RVDavis/RVDavis.github.io/cv.md

 ### June 2021 - Present

 **Lecturer in Psychology & Education**, Queen Margaret University, Edinburgh.
-See below for academic service and Dissertation supervision.

-I currently teach on:

-* Childhood Development
-* Inclusive Practice/ Inclusive Learning: Difference and Diversity
-* Foundations of Psychology
-* Introduction to Education in the 21st Century

-I am the module coordinator for the 4th year dissertation module, Professional Enquiry into Practice, and a 2nd year course, Learning Across the Lifespan.
+I currently teach and coordinate a number of modules on a range of courses around inclusion, diversity and child development and supervise a range of undergraduate and postgraduate projects.

+I sit on a number of research and ethics committees including the school acadmic board, I am the co-lead for the school research seminar series, and a member of the research enhancement team.

+Please see relevant sections below for detailed information, and the research section for current projects.

 ### January 2018 - June 2021